tiacsys/bridle/doc/bridle/gs_installing.rst

          :end-before: .. group-tab:: macOS

-      For additional information and instructions for other Linux operating systems, see the :ref:`zephyr:linux_requirements` section in the Zephyr documentation.
+      For additional information and instructions for other Linux operating systems, see the :zephyr:ref:`linux_requirements` section in the Zephyr documentation.

    .. group-tab:: macOS